cosmos/cosmos-sdk/docs/clients/service-providers.md

 }]
 ```

-Once signatures are properly generated, insert the json into into the generated transaction and then use the broadcast endpoint.
+Once signatures are properly generated, insert the JSON into into the generated transaction and then use the broadcast endpoint.